mongodb/specifications/source/unified-test-format/unified-test-format.rst

   comparing values.
 If a server does not support a parameter, test runners MUST treat the comparison as not equal and skip the test.
 This includes errors that occur when fetching a single parameter using ``getParameter``.

-- ``loadBalanced``: Optional boolean.
-Specifies whether or not the tests can be executed against a load-balanced cluster.
-If true, the relevant tests MUST only be run against a load balancer.
-If false or omitted, the tests MUST only be run against non-load balanced clusters.

 - ``auth``: Optional boolean.
 Specifies whether or not authentication must be enabled for the tests to run successfully.
 If this field is omitted, there is